FAIR Fine Art Guide

 The forms most likely to carry weighted wording

-Weighted marks are especially common on silver forms that need stability, lift, or structural support.
-Buyers most often encounter them on candlesticks and candelabra, but the same issue appears across compotes, comport-style bowls, trumpet vases, reinforced feet, handled wares, and some tea-service accessories.
+Weighted marks are common on forms that need stability, lift, or structural support.
+Buyers often see them on candlesticks and candelabra, but the issue also appears on compotes, bowls, vases, reinforced feet, handled wares, and tea-service accessories.

 • Candlesticks and candelabra often have ballast-filled bases, reinforced stems, detachable sockets, and mixed-metal fittings.